IDinsight/ask-a-question/docs/develop/testing.md

 and run endpoints as desired.

-??? warning "Authorising the `/embedding_search` and `llm-response` endpoints"
+??? warning "Authorising the `/embedding_search` and `/llm-response` endpoints"
-    To use these endpoint, you'll have to Authorise and set the bearer token to the value of `QUESTION_ANSWER_SECRET` from the app configs.
+    To use these endpoints, you'll have to Authorise and set the bearer token to the value of `QUESTION_ANSWER_SECRET`.

-    The default value can be found
-    in `core_backend/app/configs/app_config.py` but can be overridden by setting the environment variable.
+    The default value can be found in `core_backend/app/configs/app_config.py` but may have been overridden if the environment variable was manually set differently.

-??? note "Calling the endpoints via `curl`"
-    The following curl commands call the endpoints:

-    #### 1. Create some content

-        curl -X POST -d '{"content_text":"The tennis racquet, an extension of a player'\''s arm, is a marvel of engineering and design.
-From its early wooden iterations to today'\''s advanced composite materials, the racquet has evolved to enhance performance on the court.
-With the right balance, weight, and string tension, a tennis racquet can make all the difference in those match-winning shots."}' -H 'Content-Type: application/json' localhost:8000/content/create

-    Note the `content_id`.
-You'll need it for steps 4 and 5.

-    #### 2. Send a question
-    You'll need to set the Authorisation Bearer token to `QUESTION_ANSWER_SECRET` for this one.

-    After receiving a response, keep a note of the `query_id` and `feedback_secret_key`.
-You'll need them for the later commands.

-        curl -X POST -d '{"query_text":"i love sport, tell me about a vegetable that will keep be strong"}'  \
-        -H 'Content-Type: application/json' \
-        -H 'Authorization: Bearer [QUESTION_ANSWER_SECRET]' \
-        localhost:8000/embeddings-search

-    #### 3. Send feedback

-        curl -X POST -S -d '{"query_id":"[QUERY_ID]","feedback_secret_key":"[SECRET_KEY]", \
-        "feedback_text":"this is feedback" }' \
-        -H 'Content-Type: application/json' \
-        -H 'Authorization: Bearer [QUESTION_ANSWER_SECRET]' \
-        localhost:8000/feedback

-    #### 4. Edit the content

-        curl -X PUT -d '{"content_text":"content 2 updated"}' \
-        -H 'Content-Type: application/json' localhost:8000/content/[CONTENT_ID]/edit

-    #### 5. Delete the content

-        curl -X DELETE localhost:8000/content/[CONTENT_ID]/delete